Published Jun 16, 2024 · Updated Feb 28, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open‑text feedback into prioritised actions.
 It shows topic and sentiment trends for communication with supervisors, lecturers, and tutors over time, with drill‑downs by school, campus, and cohort.
 You can compare like‑for‑like across subject groups and demographics, including politics, and export concise briefings for programme boards.
-The platform highlights what to fix now and what to scale, so teams avoid anecdote‑driven decisions and can evidence improvement to internal and external audiences.
+The platform highlights what to fix now and what to scale, helping teams avoid anecdote‑driven decisions and evidence improvement to internal and external audiences.

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.